FFriedli/ada-datadruids-website/datastory.md

 layout: letter
 ---

-# Finding the next Lord of the Rings: From Book to Cinematic Glory

 ## Dear Director Philmore Tomes,

 Being one of our favorite directors, it's truly a shame that so much time has passed since your last film.
 We've heard